atsushieno/mugene-ng/vscode-extension/README.md

 To build the extension, run `npm install` and `npm run compile`.
 Note that F5 from vscode does not build the KotlinJS part.

+When you want to make changes to mugene-ng itself and verify the changes in this extension code, replace `"@dev.atsushieno.mugene: (...)"` with `"mugene": "../build/js/packages/mugene"` (though I could get this working only with `js(LEGACY)` mode specified in `build.gradle.kts`).